sideeffect-io/AsyncStateMachine/README.md

     .map(output: Output.close(speed:), to: close(speed:))
 ```

-> Side effects are functions that returns either an AsyncSequence of events or a single event.
-Every time the state machine produces the expected output, the corresponding side effect will be executed.
+Side effects are functions that return either an `AsyncSequence` of events, or a single event.
+Every time the state machine produces the expected `output`, the corresponding side effect will be executed.

-The Runtime can register middleware functions executed on any states or events:
+In addition, the Runtime can register _middleware_ functions executed on any `state` or `event`:

 ```swift
 let runtime = Runtime<State, Event, Output>()